KevinLeeLiang/LeetCodeTest/leetcode_test/SearchInRotatoedSortedArray/README.md

 ﻿# 33.
-Search in Rotated Sorted Array
+Search in Rotatoed Sorted Array

 Suppose an array sorted in ascending order is rotated at some pivot unknown to you beforehand.